AztecProtocol/aztec-connect/contracts/README.md

 ### How are deployments triggered?

+Redeploying the testnet contracts can be done in one click with the `redeploy-mainnet-fork` circle ci workflow.
-Inside the `deploy` folder there are files named for each of the environments (`dev`, `testnet`. `stage`).
-In the deployment script it will check whether there is a diff in the file of the deployment environment.
-E.g. if you want to trigger a redeploy in dev, then if your version tag has a change in the dev file, it will redeploy the contracts.
+To force deployments through ci there are override files for each environment inside the `deploy` folder (`dev`, `testnet`. `stage`).
+The deployment script it will check whether there is a diff in the target environment's file.
+E.g. if you want to force a redeploy in dev, changing the dev file will trigger it.
 Please exercise caution in your commits that these files have not changed by accident.

 ### How do downstream services consume the contract addresses?

 #### e2e

-In e2e tests the contracts service will serve the deployed addresses using `socat` - see `serve.sh`.
-It will look for the output of the deployment script `/serve/deployment_addresses.json` and serve it on a defined port (usually 8547).
-Before each of the other services (`kebab`, `falafel`) boot they run an `export_addresses` script that queries the contract addresses on this port.
+For e2e tests the contracts service will serve deployed addresses using `socat` - see `serve.sh`.
+It will serve the deployment script output (`/serve/deployment_addresses.json`) on the defined port (8547 by default).
+When downstream services (`kebab`, `falafel`) boot they run an `export_addresses` script that consumes the contract addresses.

-### Deployments
+#### Deployments

-At the end of the deployments script there is a loop that will export all of the critical addresses into terraform variables.
-The accompanying files in the `terraform` folder will output these addresses such that they are available to the other services as environment vars at deploy time.
+At the end of the deployments script, all critical addresses will be saved into terraform variables.
+They are consumed by downstream services as env vars at deploy time.